Expectations

-- Set an aggressive target on a goal that maps to user or business value
+- Identify a goal metric that maps to real user or business value

-Your impact can be outstanding even when targets are missed, as long as the goal was important, the target was aggressive, and the ecosystem impact was solid.
+Your results can be outstanding even when targets are missed, as long as the goal was important, the target was aggressive, and the non-goal metric results were solid.

-- Provide a continuing stream of options on how to adapt your plans
+- Provide a continuing stream of options on how to adapt your plans, informed by changes to the situation.

 - Help decision makers evaluate the options

-Your strategy can be outstanding when, with minimal oversight, you develop plans that connect directly to valuable impact, whether realized or supported by strong proof points.
-Where impact hasn't landed yet, strong proof points are sufficient for an outstanding rating in the current cycle.
+Your strategy can be outstanding when, with minimal oversight, you develop plans that connect directly to valuable results, whether realized or supported by strong proof points.
+Where results haven't landed yet, strong proof points are sufficient for an outstanding rating in the current cycle.

-- Understand your team's velocity, e.g. tests and launches per eng per month
+- Track your team's velocity, e.g. 1.6 launches per eng per month

-- Accelerate that velocity by clearing bottlenecks and filling gaps
+- Accelerate velocity by clearing bottlenecks, filling gaps, and leveraging AI

 - See around corners to identify and mitigate risk early

-Your execution can be outstanding when your team ships at high velocity with consistent impact, you've removed identifiable constraints on output, and your team's measured velocity has improved relative to baseline.
+Your execution can be outstanding when your team ships at high velocity with consistent results, you've removed identifiable constraints on output, and your team's measured velocity has improved relative to baseline.

-2. Capacity building makes strong performance durable.
-It involves strengthening the skills, systems, and resources your organization needs to achieve its goals durably.
+4. Finally, you are expected to build capacity, which makes strong performance durable.
+This involves strengthening the skills, systems, and resources your organization needs to achieve its goals durably.
 Your capacity expectations are to:

 - Improve the overall well-being and functioning of your team